trustbloc/vcs/component/wallet-cli/README.md

       --qr-code-path string                path to file with qr code --redirect-uri string                callback where the authorization code should be sent (default "http://127.0.0.1/callback")
-      --scopes strings                     vcs oauth2 scopes (default [openid]) --user-login string                  user login on issuer IdP --user-password string               user password on issuer IdP --wallet-did-index int               index of wallet did, if not set the most recently created DID is used (default -1)
+      --scopes strings                     vcs oauth2 scopes (default [openid]) --trust-registry-url string          if supplied, wallet will run issuer verification in trust registry --user-login string                  user login on issuer IdP --user-password string               user password on issuer IdP --wallet-did-index int               index of wallet did, if not set the most recently created DID is used (default -1)